 in which

-where $\omega$ and $\gamma$ are real parameters and with $\omega\neq 0$.
-For certain values of the parameters $\omega$ and $\gamma$ the AOR iterative method results in the Jacobi, Gauss-Seidel and the SOR methods \cite{Hadji}.
+where $\omega$ and $\gamma$ are real parameters and $\omega\neq 0$.
+The AOR iterative method incorporates the Jacobi, Gauss-Seidel and the SOR iterative methods as special cases for certain values of the parameters $\omega$ and $\gamma$, see \cite{Hadji}.

-To improve the convergence rate of an iterative method one may apply it to the preconditioned linear system $PAx=Pb$, where the matrix $P$ is called a preconditioner.
-Several preconditioners have been presented for the stationary iterative methods by many authors.
-Recently, Wang and Song in \cite{Wang} have proposed a general preconditioner $P$ which is nonsingular, nonnegative and has unit diagonal entries.
-They also have investigated the properties of the preconditioners of the form
+In order to ameliorate the convergence rate of an iterative method, one may apply it to the preconditioned linear system $PAx=Pb$.
+Here, the matrix $P$ is called a preconditioner.
+In the literature, the application of the several kinds of preconditioners have been investigated widely for the stationary iterative methods.
+Nevertheless, many of these preconditioners are the special cases of a general class of the preconditioners which has been recently examined by Wang and Song \cite{Wang}, (see for example \cite{Evans,Huang1,Kotakemori,Li1,Li2,Li3,Wang,Zheng}).
+In \cite{Wang}, the authors have proposed a general preconditioner $P$ which is nonsingular, nonnegative and has unit diagonal entries.
+More precisely, the authors have investigated the properties of the preconditioners of the form

-where $0\leq \alpha_{ij} \leq 1$, for $ i\neq j$, and $p_{ii}=1$ for $i=1,\ldots,n$.
-Many preconditioners proposed in the literature are the special cases of such general preconditioner (see for example \cite{Evans,Huang1,Kotakemori,Li1,Li2,Li3,Wang,Zheng}).
-In this paper, we show that under some conditions, preconditioner (\ref{eq003}) with $\alpha_{ij}=1$ for $1\leq i\neq j \leq n$ is the best one among the preconditioners of the form (\ref{eq003}).